neelabh04/neelabh04/README.md

         databases: ["mongo", "MySql"],
     },
     currentFocus: "Looking to collaborate with awesome people to solve real world problems",
-    futureGoals: "To contribute more in open source, learn mobile development, explore new frontend technologies. ",
+    futureGoals: "To contribute more in open source, learn mobile development, explore new frontend technologies.",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```